townbull/acorn/README.md

 skymesh-acorn
 =============

-The identity service component in skymesh.
+The identity service component for skymesh, a cloud integration as a service.